If your organization handles medical records or patient data in any capacity, the HIPAA Privacy Rule likely applies to you.

 Importantly, the privacy rule also requires covered entities to disclose PHI to its subject(s) upon request, or to government agencies in certain situations.
 No minimum necessary requirement applies to required disclosures, nor any disclosure made to the subject of the PHI.

-Overview of Remaining HIPAA Rules
+Overview of the Other HIPAA Rules

 How to Achieve and Maintain Compliance